robotics102/um-f25/project_3/index.md

 ## Teams

-This project will be completed individually.
+This project will be completed in teams of 2!
 You will not need a robot until the very end.
 At that point, we will assign two people per robot.

 ## Getting Your Code